KhronosGroup/glTF/specification/README.md

 # Introduction

-glTF is the runtime asset format for the GL APIs: OpenGL, OpenGL ES, and WebGL.  glTF bridges the gap between formats used by modeling tools and the GL APIs.
+glTF, the *GL* *T*ransmission *F*ormat, is the runtime asset format for the GL APIs: OpenGL, OpenGL ES, and WebGL.  glTF bridges the gap between formats used by modeling tools and the GL APIs.

 COLLADA is an industry-standard interchange format that allows sharing assets between modeling tools and within the content pipeline in general.
 However, COLLADA is not optimized for size or runtime use.
-At runtime, an application wishing to render a COLLADA asset needs to do a significant amount of processing after loading to transform the asset's content into data appropriate for the GL APIs.
-Applications seeking high-performance, such as games, rarely load COLLADA or modeling-tool-specific formats directly; instead, they process the model offline as part of their content pipeline to create an asset in a proprietary format optimized for their runtime application.
-This has lead to a fragmented market of incompatible proprietary runtime formats and duplicate efforts in content pipeline tools.  glTF solves this by providing an extensible open-standard runtime format, along with open-source pipeline tools, e.g., a COLLADA to glTF reference implementation, that, while not part of the glTF specification, provide the ecosystem of freely-available tools necessary to facilitate adoption of glTF.
+At runtime, an application wishing to render a COLLADA asset needs to do a significant amount of processing to transform the asset's content into data appropriate for the GL APIs.

+Applications seeking high-performance, such as games, rarely load COLLADA or modeling-tool-specific formats directly; instead, they process the model offline as part of a content pipeline to convert the asset to a proprietary format optimized for their runtime application.
+This has lead to a fragmented market of incompatible proprietary runtime formats and duplicate efforts in content pipeline tools.  glTF solves this by providing an extensible open-standard runtime format that can be rendered with minimal processing, along with open-source pipeline tools, that, while not part of the glTF specification, provide the ecosystem of freely-available tools necessary to facilitate adoption of glTF.
+In particular, [dae2json](https://github.com/KhronosGroup/glTF/tree/master/converter/dae2json) converts COLLADA assets to glTF.

 ![](figures/dae2json.png)